 The Fi Mini is the smallest dedicated GPS pet tracker worth buying in 2026.
 At 16 grams and 42 x 30 mm, it clips onto any existing collar or harness without replacing your gear.
 GPS accuracy matches the Fi Series 3, battery runs up to 3 weeks standalone (3 months with the optional base station), and it works for both dogs and cats.
 The catch: you need a subscription starting at $8.25/month on the annual plan.

 Fi launched the Mini in September 2025 as a direct answer to the biggest complaint about GPS pet trackers: they’re too bulky.
-After testing it on two dogs and one skeptical cat, the results are clear.
-This is the tracker that finally makes GPS practical for pets under 15 pounds.
+At 16 grams, it’s a breakthrough for small-pet tracking that finally makes GPS practical for pets under 15 pounds.

 Fi Mini Size and Build Quality

-The Fi Mini measures 42 x 30 mm and weighs 16 grams.
+The Fi Mini measures 42 x 30 mm and weighs 16 grams, and Fi’s Fi Mini launch announcement states that at just 0.56 ounces it’s the lightest tracker the company has built.
 For context, that’s lighter than three quarters stacked together.
 The Fi Series 3 smart dog collar module weighs 28 grams and requires a proprietary collar band.
 The Mini clips onto whatever collar your pet already wears.

-The clip mechanism locks onto collar bands between 3/8 inch and 1 inch wide.
-It stayed secure through every test we threw at it.
+The clip mechanism locks onto collar bands between 3/8 inch and 1 inch wide and is designed to stay secure during normal wear.

 This size difference matters most for cats and small dogs.
 A 28-gram module on a 5-pound cat is noticeable and can affect how they move.
 A 16-gram clip is not.
-We tested it on a 9-pound tabby who didn’t react to the tracker at all.
+At that weight it’s light enough for many cats and small pets, though fit depends on the animal and collar.

 One trade-off: the smaller body means a smaller battery.
 The Series 3 gets up to 3 months of battery life.
 The Mini tops out at 3 weeks without the base station.